jrocarlos/ChicagoSalary/README.md

 # ChicagoSalary
-Data analysis about Chicago police officer annual salary's
+Data analysis about Chicago police officer annual salary's to study some data science tools